arp242/trackwall/README.markdown

 TODO
 ====
 - Figure out a better name
-- Write proper installation instructions (and probably script as well)
 - Better https
 - Listen to signals to reload
 - Measure some degree of performance